-What is a lien?
+What is a Lien?What is a Lien?

 Before a property can be sold, it must go through due diligence.
 As part of this process, a title company will be brought in to search public records for any liens against the property.
-There are several types of liens:

-- Pay it off – If the lien is legitimate then merely pay it off to get it removed.
+- Pay it off – If the lien is legitimate, then merely pay it off to get it removed.
 This is a pretty straightforward process.